microsoft/reactxp/docs/docs/components/textinput.md

 // however calling focus() might have no effect (for example the input is disabled),
 // the application has to handle this either while setting this property or in the
 // FocusArbitrator callback.
-// NOTE: The focus() call will be performed on the next tick after the current
-// render cycle.
 autoFocus: boolean = false;

 // Should focus be lost after submitting?